csebooks/relational-databases/content.en/part-five-system-architecture/_index.md

 >- Many database systems support lazy replication, where updates are prop- agated to replicas outside the scope of the transaction that performed the update.
 Such facilities must be used with great care, since they may result in nonserializable executions.

-- Deadlock detection in a distributed-lock-manager environment requires co- operation between multiple sites, since there may be global deadlocks even when there are no local deadlocks.
+- Deadlock detection in a distributed-lock-manager environment requires co-operation between multiple sites, since there may be global deadlocks even when there are no local deadlocks.

-- To provide high availability, a distributed database must detect failures, re- configure itself so that computation may continue, and recover when a pro- cessor or a link is repaired.
+- To provide high availability, a distributed database must detect failures, reconfigure itself so that computation may continue, and recover when a pro- cessor or a link is repaired.
 The task is greatly complicated by the fact that it is hard to distinguish between network partitions and site failures.

 The majority protocol can be extended by using version numbers to permit transaction processing to proceed even in the presence of failures.
 While the protocol has a significant overhead, it works regardless of the type of failure.
 Less-expensive protocols are available to deal with site failures, but they assume network partitioning does not occur.

 - Some of the distributed algorithms require the use of a coordinator.
-To pro- vide high availability, the system must maintain a backup copy that is ready to assume responsibility if the coordinator fails.
+To provide high availability, the system must maintain a backup copy that is ready to assume responsibility if the coordinator fails.
 Another approach is to choose the new coordinator after the coordinator has failed.
-The algorithms that de- termine which site should act as a coordinator are called **election algorithms**.
+The algorithms that determine which site should act as a coordinator are called **election algorithms**.

 - Queries on a distributed database may need to access multiple sites.
 Several optimization techniques are available to identify the best set of sites to access.
 Queries can be rewritten automatically in terms of fragments of relations and then choices can be made among the replicas of each fragment.
 Semijoin techniques may be employed to reduce data transfer involved in joining relations (or fragments or relicas thereof) across distinct sites.

 - Heterogeneous distributed databases allow sites to have their own schemas and database system code.
-A multidatabase system provides an environment in which new database applications can access data from a variety of pre- existing databases located in various heterogeneous hardware and software environments.
+A multidatabase system provides an environment in which new database applications can access data from a variety of pre-existing databases located in various heterogeneous hardware and software environments.
 The local database systems may employ different logical mod- els and data-definition and data-manipulation languages, and may differ in their concurrency-control and transaction-management mechanisms.
-A mul- tidatabase system creates the illusion of logical database integration, without requiring physical database integration.
+A multidatabase system creates the illusion of logical database integration, without requiring physical database integration.

 - A large number of data-storage systems on the cloud have been built in recent years, in response to data storage needs of extremely large-scale Web applications.
 These data-storage systems allow scalability to thousands of nodes, with geographic distribution, and high availability.
 However, they do not support the usual ACID properties, and they achieve availability during partitions at the cost of consistency of replicas.
 Current data-storage systems also do not support SQL, and provide only a simple put()/get() interface.
 While cloud computing is attractive even for traditional databases, there are several challenges due to lack of control on data placement and geographic replication.